giampaolo/confix/docs/index.rst

         raise Error("can't parse ini files if a sectionless " confix.Error: can't parse ini files if a sectionless configuration class has been registered

-This means that if you have an INI file you must define multiple configuration classes, each one with a different section name.
+This means that if you have an INI file you must define `multiple configuration classes <http://pythonhosted.org/confix#multiple-configuration-classes>`_, each one with a different section name.

 Supporting other file formats
 -----------------------------